Last Update: 11/4/18

 But that focus isn’t just on competing to provide the best coffee or the highest linen thread count in their guest rooms; it’s also a serious concern to minimize the risk of harm to hotel guests during their stay.
 Accidents are bad for business, and for marketing.
 Unfortunately, bathtub and shower slip and fall accidents occur often in Florida and because of the duty to protect its guests these businesses spend a lot of time and money making sure these accidents do not occur.

 Providing accommodations to so many transient people comes with great responsibility.
-In this case, responsibility means hotels and motels having to spend money on things like non-slip mats, non-slip treads and grab bars in their showers and bath tubs to keep their guests safe.
+This means hotels and motels should take steps to protect their guests by having non-slip mats, non-slip tread, and properly cleaning and maintaining their showers and bath tubs to keep their guests safe.

 Are Slip and Falls a Common Hotel Accident?

 Industry researchers try to find ways to better serve hotel guests and keep them free from harm during their stay.
 Hotel studies have been conducted over the years for the purpose of determining how people are hurt on hotel premises and how best to prevent these accidents.
 See, e.g., the 2000 Cornell University Report About Hotel Accidents, where the following facts were reported:

 - “Slips and Falls” is the most type of accident suffered by hotel guests;